davydenk/simple_advection/README.md

 This code performs a simple advection simulation in 1 dimention using the first order [upwind scheme](https://en.wikipedia.org/wiki/Upwind_scheme).

 The doxygen documentation is provided.
-To view the .html version, open the "documenation.html file in any browser.
-The doxygen file is included in the root folder.
+To view the .html version, open the ``documenation.html`` file in any browser.
+The doxygen file ``doxy.in`` is included in the root folder.

+The current initial conditions functions available can be found the ``initial_conditions.hpp`` file.
+The default initial conditions function is the ``hat_function`` from this file.
+Prease refer to the documentaion on the ``CMesh`` class for learning to switch to different functions.

 ## To compile and run

-Currently the project only has header files and can be compiled with a simple one line comand:
+The project is written in c++, at he moment only using the c++11 standart.
+Currently the project only has header files and can be compiled with gcc with a simple one line command:

     g++ main.cpp -o advection.x -Iinclude